ComputeCanada/magic_castle/README.md

 1. After downloading the latest release of the cloud provider of choice and adapting the main configuration file, the operator launches Terraform and accepts the proposed plan.

-2. Terraform fetches the template hieradata yaml file from the Puppet configuration management repository.
-This template is read by Terraform and variable placeholders are replaced by the values inferred from the values prescribed in main configuration file.

-3. Terraform communicates with the cloud provider REST API and requests the creation of the virtual machines.
+2. Terraform communicates with the cloud provider REST API and requests the creation of the virtual machines.

-4. For each virtual machine creation request, Magic Castle provides a [cloud-init](https://cloudinit.readthedocs.io/en/latest/) file.
+3. For each virtual machine creation request, Magic Castle provides a [cloud-init](https://cloudinit.readthedocs.io/en/latest/) file.
 This file is used to initialize the virtual machine base configuration and installs puppet agent.
-The cloud-init file of the management node (`mgmt1`) also installs and configures a Puppet primary server.
+The cloud-init file of the `puppet` virtual machine installs and configures a Puppet primary server.
+4. Terraform uploads on the Puppet primary server instance a YAML file containing information about the roles of each instances specified as tags.

-5. The Puppet agents communicate with the Puppet primary server to retrieve and apply their configuration based on their hostnames.
+5. The Puppet agents communicate with the Puppet primary server to retrieve and apply their configuration based on the tags defined in the preceding YAML file.

 ## Talks, slides and videos